Orpere/terraform-useful-providers/README.md

 Note: [for more information](https://www.terraform.io/docs/providers/index.html)

-example: the random_pet module which will tag the server on this case with a pet name like "web-server-dog"
+example: the random_pet module which will print to the shell one pet name base on the length requirements.

 ```terraform
 resource "random_pet" "example" {